mrkaleArduinoLib/gbj_bh1750/README.md

 ## setMode()
 #### Description
 The method sets the measurement mode of the sensor.
 It should be one of defined [measuring modes](#modes).
+- If a low measuring mode is selected, the method sets the measurement time for typical value of measurement time register.
+- For selected mode and current resolution the method calculates measurement time and measurement sensitivity.

 #### Syntax
     uint8_t setMode(uint8_t mode);